The Ultimate Kiwi Bucket List, as voted by our TOP 10 Holiday Park staff

 That’s a wrap

 There’s so much to be experienced in the breath-taking country and we hope this taster list has inspired you to get out there and explore more of Aotearoa.
 There’s no better time than the present to make those travel dreams a reality.

-If it’s time to start your adventure and you’re looking for a home away from home while on the road, we’ve got 50 TOP 10 Holiday Parks ranging from Whatuwhiwhi in the sub-tropical north to Invercargill in the deep south.
+If it’s time to start your adventure and you’re looking for a home away from home while on the road, we’ve got 50 TOP 10 Holiday Parks ranging from Whatuwhiwhi in the sub-tropical north to Te Anau in the deep south.
 Visit our Find a Park page to book and start making memories for life.